communitiesuk/funding-service-design-assessment/docs/setup.md

 This will upgrade the versions in the .txt files, whilst maintaining the version restrictions specified in the .in files.

-Then to install the upgraded dependencies:
+Then to install the upgraded dependencies locally:

     pip install -r requirements-dev.txt